Tuesday, 5 January 2010

 flaky sea salt

 First make the batter.
-Sift the rice flour and channa flour into a mixing bowl and add the spices, salt and pepper.
-Gently pour the beer over the dry ingredients and whisk lightly until you have a smooth, slightly puffy batter.
-Place in the fridge for 15 minutes.
+Sift the rice flour and chickpea flour into a mixing bowl and add the spices, salt and pepper.
+Gently pour the beer over the dry ingredients and whisk lightly until you have a smooth, slightly puffy batter about the thickness of cream.
+Don’t over-mix the batter.
+Place in the fridge for 10 minutes.

-Cut the fish into 2-cm square cubes (or into thin strips, if you prefer).
-Put the cubes in a bowl and add the minced garlic, the ginger and the lemon juice.
-Season with salt and pepper and, using your hands, toss well to combine.
+Cut the fish into 2-cm square cubes.
+Put the cubes in a bowl and add the garlic, ginger and lemon juice.
+Season with salt and pepper and toss well to combine.
 Set aside for five minutes.

-Place a pile of newspaper or kitchen paper next to your hob, and heat a platter in the oven.
-Heat the oil in a deep, small saucepan, until it reaches 160°C. Remove the batter from the fridge.
-Put a little rice flour on a plate.
-Roll each fish cube in rice flour, dust well to remove the excess, and, using a fork or a pair of tongs, dip the fish into the batter so that it is well coated.
-Gently lower each nugget into the oil (five at a time is just right) and cook for a minute and a half, or until puffy, crispy and golden.
-Fish the nuggets out of the oil in the order in which you put them in, using a slotted spoon, and drain well on the paper.
-Place them in the oven while you fry the rest.
+Warm a platter in the oven.
+Heat the oil in a small, deep saucepan, until it reaches 160°C. Put a little rice flour on a plate.
+Roll each fish cube in rice flour, dust well to remove the excess and, using a fork or a pair of tongs, dip the fish into the batter so that it is well coated.
+Gently lower the nuggets into the oil (five at a time is about right) and cook for a minute and a half to two minutes, or until puffy, crisp and golden.
+Fish the nuggets out of the oil in the order in which you put them in, using a slotted spoon, and drain well on kitchen paper.
+Place them in the warm oven while you fry the rest.

-Serve piping hot with lemon wedges and dip.
+Serve piping hot with lemon wedges and a dip.

 Serves 6-8 as a snack.